scottctr/NStateManager/README.md

 This project was created while developing cloud-based solutions.
 We needed a state management solution made for our stateless services.
 - **Stateless** so it's thread safe and a single state machine can be used to manage state for all managed instances
 - **Intuitive configuration** of [state change conditions](https://github.com/scottctr/NStateManager/wiki/Changing-States), [behaviors based on current state](https://github.com/scottctr/NStateManager/wiki/Event-Actions), and [actions when changing states](https://github.com/scottctr/NStateManager/wiki/State-Change-Actions)
-- **[async/await support](https://github.com/scottctr/NStateManager/wiki/Async-Await-Support)**, including cancellation and ConfigureAwaitthat was performant
+- **[async/await support](https://github.com/scottctr/NStateManager/wiki/Async-Await-Support)**, including cancellation and ConfigureAwait
 I would appreciate feedback, questions, advice, and contributions.
 I'm a big believer that WE are smarter than ME and we can work together to create something that will add value to virtually any .Net application.

 ## Try it out